-Confirmatory Phase 3 AFFIRM-AL Clinical Trial Design under SPA Agreement with the FDA
+Confirmatory Phase 3 AFFIRM-AL Clinical Trial Design under SPA Agreement with FDA

 Based on further analyses of data from the VITAL clinical trial and multiple in-depth discussions with the FDA, Prothena announced plans in February 2021, to advance birtamimab into the confirmatory Phase 3 AFFIRM-AL clinical trial in patients with Mayo Stage IV AL amyloidosis.
 AFFIRM-AL is a registration-enabling Phase 3 clinical trial that is being conducted with a primary endpoint of all-cause mortality at $p \leq 0.10$ under a Special Protocol Assessment (SPA) agreement with the FDA.
-Patient enrollment is on track in the AFFIRM-AL trial and a re-estimation, based on a predetermined number of mortality events, has full topline trial results expected between the fourth quarter of 2024 and the second quarter of 2025.
+Patient enrollment is on track in the AFFIRM-AL trial and full topline trial results are expected between the fourth quarter of 2024 and the second quarter of 2025.

 AFFIRM-AL is an ongoing global, multi-center, double-blind, placebo-controlled, 2:1 randomized, time-to-event trial expected to enroll approximately 150 newly diagnosed, treatment naïve patients with AL amyloidosis categorized as Mayo Stage IV.
-It has been designed to evaluate the primary endpoint of all-cause mortality with a significance level of $p \leq 0.10$ .
+It has been designed to evaluate the primary endpoint of time to all-cause mortality with a significance level of $p \leq 0.10$ .
 Secondary endpoints will assess change from baseline to month 9 in functional capacity as measured by 6MWT distance and quality of life as measured by SF-36v2 PCS.